 Customer success is focused on the strategic and emotional aspects of customer support.
-The term ‘emotional’ may seem odd in this context, but businesses are all about people, and we’re emotional creatures through-and-though.
+The term ‘emotional’ may seem odd in this context, but businesses are all about people, and we’re emotional creatures through and through.
 The emotion that all customer success activities are geared toward?
 Happiness.

-As we said previously: customer service tends to be reactive, where customer success is more proactive.
+As we said previously: customer service tends to be reactive, whereas customer success is more proactive.
 And this is generally true, but this isn’t always the case.